 - 115 GSM Vellum paper - I used these from Amazon

-- 2 x Neopixel 16 pixel rings from Adafruit
+- 2 x Neopixel 16 pixel rings from Adafruit - for the two bigger lights

-- 1 x Neopixel Jewel (RGBW) from Adafruit
+- 1 x Neopixel Jewel (RGBW) from Adafruit - for the smaller light

-- 1 x PCF 8523 Realtime Clock module from Adafruit
+- 1 x PCF 8523 Realtime Clock module from Adafruit - to keep track of time

-- 1 x Featherwing Proto board also from Adafruit duh
+- 1 x Featherwing Proto board also from Adafruit duh - to make wiring clean

 - 12-pin and 16-pin Feather pan headers (sometimes known as female headers but "pan" is cuter)

-- Muffin headers (sometimes known as male headers but "muffin" is cuter)
+- Muffin headers (sometimes known as male headers but "muffin" is cuter) - great to have extras lying around but these should be included with the Featherwing Proto board linked in #8.

 - Wire stripper tool